Chart Color Schemes

 Health performance in Jewells is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Jewells faces significant health challenges, with common conditions prevalent across all ages.
+Jewells faces significant health challenges, with common conditions prevalent among both younger and older residents.

 Frequently Asked Questions - Health